Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ### 2.3 Claim 3: Impostors Are First-Class and Lit

-Unreal Engine ships no built-in octahedral impostor baker — it is a plugin, and impostors commonly land in a forward or translucent path that misses deferred lighting.
+Unreal Engine ships no built-in octahedral impostor baker.
+It is a plugin.
+Impostors land in a forward or translucent path that misses deferred lighting.

-Helio's impostors are hemi-octahedral atlases baked by `helio-bake` and rasterised into the G-buffer with reconstructed normal and depth-parallax.
+Helio's impostors are hemi-octahedral atlases baked by `helio-bake`.
+They are rasterised into the G-buffer with reconstructed normal and depth-parallax.
 They receive shadows, SSAO, SSR and GI identically to the mesh LODs.

-The atlas is stored as a **single `texture_2d_array`**, not a binding array, because `MAX_TEXTURES` is 16 on wasm32, Metal and Android.
+The atlas is stored as a **single `texture_2d_array`**, not a binding array. `MAX_TEXTURES` is 16 on wasm32, Metal and Android.
 One binding, every platform, no per-platform shader rewrite.
 Three pages per impostor:

 - `Rgba8UnormSrgb`: base colour + coverage alpha
 - `Rg8Unorm`: octahedral-encoded world normal
 - `R8Unorm`: view-depth for parallax

-Transition from the deepest mesh LOD to the impostor uses a stochastic cross-fade over a band sized so the impostor's silhouette error is under one pixel at the switch distance.
+Transition from the deepest mesh LOD to the impostor uses a stochastic cross-fade.
+The band is sized so the impostor's silhouette error stays under one pixel at the switch distance.

 ### 2.4 Claim 4: WPO Does Not Break Culling

-This is the most subtle of the seven claims and the one where the plan's first draft was wrong.
+This is the most subtle of the seven claims.
+The plan's first draft was wrong.

-World-Position-Offset moves vertices — grass bends in the wind, leaves flutter.
-The problem: wind displaces geometry outside the object's bounding sphere and outside each meshlet's sphere.
+World-Position-Offset moves vertices.
+Grass bends in the wind.
+Leaves flutter.
+Wind displaces geometry outside the object's bounding sphere and outside each meshlet's sphere.
 If the culler does not account for this displacement, the object gets culled while its displaced geometry is still on screen.
-Unreal Engine's answer is a global `WPO Disable Distance` and manually inflated bounds — a sledgehammer that either costs performance everywhere or pops geometry at the disable distance.
+Unreal Engine's answer is a global `WPO Disable Distance` and manually inflated bounds.
+It is a sledgehammer that either costs performance everywhere or pops geometry at the disable distance.

-Helio's answer is a per-type `wpo_extent` that dilates the object and meshlet cull radii, and a `wpo_disable_distance` that disables WPO **and** stops the dilation in the same frame, driven by the same distance constant.
+Helio's answer is a per-type `wpo_extent`.
+It dilates the object and meshlet cull radii.
+A `wpo_disable_distance` disables WPO **and** stops the dilation in the same frame, driven by the same distance constant.
 Bounds are never wrong in either direction.

 Getting the extent into the cull pass required a design revision.
-The plan's first draft tried to put `wpo_extent` into `GpuVgObject`, but that struct sums to exactly 128 bytes with zero padding, and the field named `reserved` is not spare — it is live per-frame GPU scratch written by `cs_select_objects` and read by `cs_cull_meshlets` as the object-visibility gate.
+The plan's first draft tried to put `wpo_extent` into `GpuVgObject`.
+That struct sums to exactly 128 bytes with zero padding.
+The field named `reserved` is not spare.
+It is live per-frame GPU scratch written by `cs_select_objects` and read by `cs_cull_meshlets` as the object-visibility gate.
 Reusing it breaks VG culling outright.

 The correct home is `InstanceCullData`, which is `pub(crate)` to the VG pass: